cs1302uga/cs1302-tutorials/emacs/emacs.md

 find and open your desired file.
 If you previously openned the file, then it's likely still available.
 In that case, use `C-x C-b` to list the available buffers, navigate to the text for the file's name, then type `RET` to replace the current buffer area with the desired buffer.

+When you save using `C-x C-s`, only the current buffer is saved.

 <hr/>